The Nevada Department of Transportation's plans to cut a bike path from the construction of the Carson City freeway have been put on hold for now.

 Landscaping is a separate and also unaddressed cost, Magruder said.

-Supervisor Jon Plank is presenting a letter of support in Thursday's board of supervisors meeting, declaring Carson City's support of the path/linear park concept.
+Supervisor Jon Plank will present a letter of support at Thursday's board of supervisors meeting declaring Carson City's support of the path/linear park concept.

 "Perhaps the big fear for NDOT is that this will be precedent setting," Plank added.
 "This is not a stretch of freeway like Interstate 80 from Winnemucca to Lovelock.
 In Carson City we wanted to accommodate pedestrians and bicycles as well as motorized vehicles.

 "Have you ever tried to remodel a house?
 It's easier to do it right the first time.
 To add those things at a later date will cost more money than if it's done with the project."

 Residents backing the project argue that the path is as important to Carson City as the freeway itself.
 It has also become an issue that has drawn support from outside Carson City, making the issue a regional one.

 Muscle Powered President Anne Macquarie said the bike path her group estimates at $2 million would be the backbone of Carson's non-auto transportation system.

 "We're the capital city and we should have this done right," Macquarie said.